leungkimming/MAUIcontainer/README.md

 * FileViewer acts as the second IOS WebView Tab while Android's WebView supports multiple windows.
 ## Problems to be solved
 For the description of how to solve the below problems, please read the respective wiki.
+* MAUI C# calling Blazor C# method
-* Bi-directional communicaiton between Blazor App and MAUI App
+* Blazor C# calling MAUI C# method (e.g. Fingerprint)
-* Windows Authentication
+* Bypass Issues during Development (SSL error, Windows Authen)
-* Bypass SSL certificate error because of using IP address
-* Click on a link and open a new browser Tab
+* Click on a link to open a new browser Tab
 * Download a Telerik document
 * Using Telerik to upload a document
-* Download from Telerik Report
+* Download a Telerik Report
+* Azure Active Directory authentication in .NET MAUI
+* Push Notification